Stochastic Gradient MCMC for Nonlinear State Space Models: Error Analysis

-However in our experiments, we found that the improved MSE of PaRIS was not worth the additional computational overhead of the PaRIS algorithm for the small subsequences we considered $S+2B \lesssim 100$ (see experiments in the Appendix).
+However in our experiments, we found that the improved MSE of these other particle filters was not worth the additional computational overhead for the small subsequences we considered, where $S+2B \lesssim 100$.
+See experiments in the Appendix.